 - Group therapy as part of hospitalization and intensive outpatient programming.

-While video visits are being used extensively by behavioral health, the care option is being offered in all HealthPartners, Park Nicollet and TRIA clinics for primary care and specialty care services, too.
+While video visits are being used extensively by behavioral health, the care option is also being offered in all HealthPartners, Park Nicollet and TRIA clinics for primary care and specialty care services.

 “Now is a time when our patients need us the most,” said Annie Ideker, MD, clinic medical director, HealthPartners Arden Hills Clinic.
 “Many of them are sick, frightened and unsure of exactly what to do.
 By using this type of technology, we can care for patients with COVID-19 symptoms, while also continuing to offer routine care to all of our patients.”

-HealthPartners is using the Smart Phone app, Google Duo, to conduct the video visits.
+HealthPartners is using Amwell to conduct video visits.
 Front-line staff are also working to help patients download and use the app.
-Within the current reality of COVID-19, video visits with clinicians are a convenient and an effective option for patients, who can now schedule them by phone or online.
+Within the current reality of COVID-19, video visits with clinicians are a convenient and effective option for patients, who can now schedule them by phone or online.